Intelligent Child Custody Modifications For South Jersey Parents

 Musulin Law Firm, LLC, represents clients all over the nation with matters potentially venued in counties such as, but not limited to, Mercer County, Burlington County, Camden County and Gloucester County, New Jersey, in a range of family and matrimonial law issues that include post-divorce child custody modifications and modifications to child custody arrangements relative to unmarried families.
-Firm founder and child custody modification lawyer Christopher R. Musulin has more than 27 years of legal experience, accreditation from the New Jersey Association of Professional Mediators, and is a Fellow of the American Academy of Matrimonial Lawyers (AAML).
-In addition, Christopher guides the law firm and his legal team in staying up-to-date on the changing matrimonial laws and jurisdictional procedures.
-The entire legal team at Musulin Law Firm is committed to providing clients with personalized service, individually tailored solutions, and support to people with such sensitive legal matters.
+Firm founder and child custody modification lawyer Christopher Rade Musulin, Esquire, has more than 30 years of legal experience, accreditation from the New Jersey Association of Professional Mediators, and is a Fellow of the American Academy of Matrimonial Lawyers (AAML).
+In addition, attorney Musulin guides the law firm and his legal team in staying up to date on the changing matrimonial laws and jurisdictional procedures.
+The entire legal team at Musulin Law Firm, LLC, is committed to providing clients with personalized service, individually tailored solutions, and support to people with such sensitive legal matters.

 - High-conflict joint legal custody